larispoli/immunoassay-lot-correction/README.md

 - You have raw plate reader output files (96-well format with individual well ODs for all standards, controls, and unknowns).
 - You want to recalculate sample concentrations from the adjusted standard curve rather than applying a multiplicative correction to already-reported values.
-- Your data is prospective and you can integrate ELISAtools into your routine data processing workflow.
+- Your data is prospective, and you can integrate ELISAtools into your routine data processing workflow.

 This pipeline adapts the core methodology of Feng et al. (2019) -- simultaneous curve fitting with shared shape parameters -- but applies the resulting shift factor to reported concentrations rather than recalculating from raw signals.
 This makes it suitable for retrospective datasets where raw signals are unavailable.